augustomorales92/campemini-challenge/README.md

 **Content examples**

-For a policy with id 92d15f67-h71b-44fd-95s1-eb1gfg19dsfce on the local database.
+For a policy with id 92d15f67-h71b-44fd-95s1-eb1gfg19dsfce in the local database.

 ```json
 [